zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Lambda_calculus.md

 # Lambda calculus

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:31:24.476775+00:00
+- **Last Updated:** 2024-12-09 15:20:50 UTC
 - **Original Article:** [Lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)
 - **Language:** en
 - **Page ID:** 18203

 ## Summary
 Lambda calculus (also written as λ-calculus) is a formal system in mathematical logic for expressing computation based on function abstraction and application using variable binding and substitution.
 Untyped lambda calculus, the topic of this article, is a universal machine, a model of computation that can be used to simulate any Turing machine (and vice versa).
 It was introduced by the mathematician Alonzo Church in the 1930s as part of his research into the foundations of mathematics.
-In 1936,
+In 1936, Church found a formulation which was logically consistent, and documented it in 1940.
+Lambda calculus consists of constructing lambda terms and performing reduction operations on them.
+A term is defined as any valid lambda calculus expression.
+In the simplest form of lambda calculus, terms are built using only the following rules:

+        x

+    {\textstyle x}

+: A variable is a character or string representing a parameter.

+        (
+        λ
+        x
+        .
+        M
+        )

+    {\textstyle (\lambda x.M)}

+: A lambda abstraction is a function definition, taking as input the bound variable

+        x

+    {\displaystyle x}

+ (between the λ and the punctum/dot .) and returning the body

+        M

+    {\textstyle M}

+.

+        (
+        M

+        N
+        )

+    {\textstyle (M\ N)}

+: An application, applying a function

+        M

+    {\textstyle M}

+ to an argument

+        N

+    {\textstyle N}

+.
+Both

+        M

+    {\textstyle M}

+ and

+        N

+    {\textstyle N}

+ are lambda terms.
+The reduction operations include:

+        (
+        λ
+        x
+        .
+        M
+        [
+        x
+        ]
+        )
+        →
+        (
+        λ
+        y
+        .
+        M
+        [
+        y
+        ]
+        )

+    {\textstyle (\lambda x.M[x])\rightarrow (\lambda y.M[y])}

+ : α-conversion, renaming the bound variables in the expression.
+Used to avoid name collisions.

+        (
+        (
+        λ
+        x
+        .
+        M
+        )

+        N
+        )
+        →
+        (
+        M
+        [
+        x
+        :=
+        N
+        ]
+        )

+    {\textstyle ((\lambda x.M)\ N)\rightarrow (M[x:=N])}

+ : β-reduction, replacing the bound variables with the argument expression in the body of the abstraction.
+If De Bruijn indexing is used, then α-conversion is no longer required as there will be no name collisions.
+If repeated application of the reduction steps eventually terminates, then by the Church–Rosser theorem it will produce a β-normal form.
+Variable names are not needed if using a universal lambda function, such as Iota and Jot, which can create any function behavior by calling it on itself in various combinations.

 ## Categories
+This article belongs to the following categories:

 - Category:1936 in computing
 - Category:Articles with example Lisp (programming language) code